bsolomon1124/misc/azure/azure_notes.md

 - You create Logic App workflows using a visual designer on the Azure portal or in Visual Studio
 - The workflows are persisted as a JSON file with a known workflow schema

-**Orchestration**: a collection of functions or steps, that are executed to accomplish a complex task.
+**Orchestration**: a collection of functions or steps that are executed to accomplish a complex task.

 - Can be created by both Azure Functions and Logic Apps